Best Places for Scuba Diving in Bali: Gili Islands and More!

 Gili Islands has located off Lombok Island; a quiet Island with bubbling nightlife that encourages tourists to simply relax, let loose and of course, and try their hands at night diving.
 The beaches welcome you with white sands and crystal-clear waters that make snorkeling and diving a thrill.

 To get the best of Gili Islands, you must visit Meno, which is a favorite for tourists.
 There’s a seamount that slopes up from the sandy bottom, and at the top, beautiful coral gardens to enjoy.
 Here’s a fun fact, it’s named one of the worlds’ 13 best secret islands.

 On the West of the Gili Islands, you’ll find one of the best dive sites.
 There are so many large marine species like reef sharks, green turtles and if you’re lucky, rays.
 Also, there’s so much marine biodiversity in the water and around the Island.
 Since there are about 25 dive sites on the Island, there are sites suitable for beginners and professionals alike.
 However, each diver requires the necessary certification before being allowed to dive at the site.

 Plus, each of the beaches charges a fixed reef tax for snorkelers at Rp35 per person and Rp65,000 for divers.

-Menjangan is one of the protected islands of Bali that has remained untouched.
-That’s probably because its location is extremely remote.
-Plus, even in the shallow waters, there’s an entire colourful ecosystem for beginners or snorkelers who still want to get the best of the Island.
+Menjangan is essentially a protected island that has largely remained untouched.
+That’s probably because the location of the Menjangan Island is extremely remote.
+Plus, even in the shallow waters, there’s an entire colorful ecosystem for beginners or snorkelers who still want to get the best of the Island.
 There’s superior year-round visibility, even down to 50m deep, which is one of the reasons divers keep coming back.